 Your Name

 As a matter of fact, you could send that exact message to EarthSider.
 Their contact form is here.
-Just copy, paste, add your name at the bottom, and of course let me know if you hear anything!
+Just copy, paste, add your name at the bottom, and definitely let me know if you hear anything!

 Of course, I know this won’t make a scamming, greenwashing company change or disappear.
-But I like the idea of someone at their HQ realizing people are paying attention to their bullshit.
+But I like the idea of someone at their HQ realizing people are paying attention to their lies.

 If you come across other sites selling knock-offs of LastObject products, you can report them to LastObject here, so their lawyers can deal with them.